Choosing Riding Boots

-Choosing the correct footwear for horse riding is imperative for both safety and comfort.
+Choosing horse riding boots as the correct footwear is imperative for both safety and comfort.
 There are many brands of riding boot to choose from and many different styles to suit your equestrian activity

 For instance, you may choose a long style riding boot if you take part in dressage or during the winter months when you need to try and keep your legs a bit warmer.
 Short boots are great for the hot summer months and can be accompanied by chaps for extra leg protection if required.
 The choice between long vs short riding boots is often down to individual preference.